AmoDinho/formulaone-graphql-client/README.md

 ```

-# Setup
-To-do:
-- [ ] Setup instructions
-- [ ] Containerize the app?
-- [ ] Deployment Options?

-The Design System is made of components in [Figma](https://www.figma.com/file/CmYEyRWOtCuT2fgiTZrsNsMp/F1-App?node-id=0%3A1).
+The Design System is on [Figma](https://www.figma.com/file/CmYEyRWOtCuT2fgiTZrsNsMp/F1-App?node-id=0%3A1).